Seismicity of the Sanriku coast: 21st century

-Three of the most powerful earthquakes ever recorded worldwide, including the 2011 Tōhoku quake, appear to be clustered in a 6.2-year span between 2004 and 2011; however, experts construe this as a statistical anomaly or random chance.
+In the list of 45 most powerful earthquakes recorded worldwide since 1500, there are five that appear to be clustered in a 8-year span (in 2004, 2005, 2010, 2011, 2012) with the largest being the 2004 Indian Ocean earthquake of magnitude 9.1.
+Prior to this, no sizable earthquake occurred.
+There was another apparent cluster (in 1960, 1963, 1964, 1965) which contained the largest recorded earthquake, the 1960 Valdivia earthquake of magnitude 9.4.
+However, experts construe this as a statistical anomaly or random chance.

 The phenomenon of comparably large quakes that happen on the same or neighbouring faults within months of each other—for example, the Miyagi quakes in 2003—can be explained by a sound geological mechanism.
 This does not fully demonstrate a relationship between events separated by longer periods and greater distances.

 Seismic mechanisms

-Earthquakes occur where the Pacific Plate meets the plate beneath northern Honshu in a subduction zone.
+Earthquakes occur where the Pacific plate meets the plate beneath northern Honshu in a subduction zone.
 The Pacific plate, which moves at a rate of 8 to 9 cm per year, dips under Honshu's underlying plate releasing large amounts of energy.
 This motion pulls the upper plate down until the stress builds up enough to cause a seismic event.

 Quakes of large magnitudes in the Sanriku region can have a rupture length of hundreds of kilometers; and this generally requires a long, relatively straight fault surface.
 However, the plate boundary and subduction zone in this area is not very straight.
 The "epicentral region" of an earthquake is defined as an elliptical area which encompasses the location of highest felt intensity of an earthquake.
 This term is used for identifying the likely epicenter for earthquakes and tsunami in the history of the Sanriku coat.

 The hypocentral region of Sanriku coastal earthquakes can occur in locations extending from offshore Aomori Prefecture to offshore Ibaraki Prefecture.